 Phosphate fertilisers are the primary source of cadmium in agricultural soils, so reducing their application rate and/or switching to lower-cadmium containing fertilisers will reduce the input of cadmium to soils.
 Olsen P is a key indicator of phosphate fertiliser requirements and phosphorus fertiliser can be reduced where the Olsen P is at or above recommended levels for your crop and soil type.
-Advice on the appropriate rate can be obtained by soil testing, from your soils and fertility advisor and by using nutrient management models or the reference guide 'Nutrient Management for Vegetable Crops in New Zealand' available from www.resources/booklets
+Advice on the appropriate rate can be obtained by soil testing, from your soils and fertility advisor and by using nutrient management models or the reference guide 'Managing Soil Fertility on Cropping Farms' available from www.fertiliser.org.nz/site/resources/booklets

 Phosphoric-acid-derived fertilisers (e.g. triple superphosphate, DAP) typically have less cadmium than those derived from sulphuric acid (e.g. superphosphate) and rock phosphate.
 Those derived from nitric acid (e.g. complex products, with NPK in each prill) generally have the least cadmium.
-Composts and lime may also be sources of cadmium, so ensure products with low cadmium are used.
+Composts and lime may also be sources of cadmium in agricultural soils, so ensure products containing low cadmium are used.